AnGodel/TFM_Image_segmentation_ellipsometric_maps/Working with stacked images.md

 - [ ] Plotting To-Do´s:
   - [ ] include bar plot of the segmented maps, as in the test notebook.
 It gives a fast visualization of how much the cluster values are overlapping, which might be an indication that the clustering would work also with less clusters.
   - [ ] include plot of selected cluster overlapped with plot of standard map (imshow())
-  - [ ] correct position of fig title in cluster shot
+  - [x] correct position of fig title in cluster shot
   - [ ] include legend in cluster shot plot

 - [x] ~~empaquetar el modo "manual" de sacar el "cluster pixel shot" encontrado en el notebook usando np.where and np.unique~~

-- [x] IMPORTANT: check if there are more than one psi values retrieved when doing the cluster shot taking the Cy, Cx positions from the first delta map.
-Probably good to double-check this also in delta maps and using other example datasets.
+- [x] ~~IMPORTANT: check if there are more than one psi values retrieved when doing the cluster shot taking the Cy, Cx positions from the first delta map.
+Probably good to double-check this also in delta maps and using other example datasets.~~

-  - OK...
+  - ~~OK...
 As expected, there are more than one value in the Psi maps when doing the cluster shot with the coordinates of a Delta map.
 Funny thing is that the values for the Delta shot are single values.
 Which means I just need to figure out how to match the (Delta,Psi) values for each cluster and then run the psi shot with coordinates from the first Psi map.
-Maybe running the clustering in a "shuffled" Delta-Psi stack would solve this problem?
+Maybe running the clustering in a "shuffled" Delta-Psi stack would solve this problem?~~

+    - INDEED!
+I had to figure out how to "shuffle" the delta and psi maps in the right order from the file lists given by the .dat file.
+But from there on, everything was easier.
+Running the clustering in the shuffled stack makes the trick, as all labels (pixel coordinates) for the clusters will match and the cluster shot retrieves single values from each map.

-  - Another option could be to append just the mean when multiple values are found.
+  - ~~Another option could be to append just the mean when multiple values are found.~~

-    - This could be implemented using np.unique(return_counts=True), as done in the test notebook:
+    - ~~This could be implemented using np.unique(return_counts=True), as done in the test notebook:~~

       - ```python
         u, counts = np.unique(testtest, return_counts=True)
         np.mean(np.repeat(u,counts))
         ```

-      It is probably the easiest way to continue at this point, since everything is already working as needed.
+      ~~It is probably the easiest way to continue at this point, since everything is already working as needed.
 With this weighted mean the error introduced will be minimized.
-A test with the "shuffled" stack is probably mandatory too before proceeding, despite it can be time consuming.
+A test with the "shuffled" stack is probably mandatory too before proceeding, despite it can be time consuming.~~

 - [ ] export cluster shot data to pandas dataframe and then to a file which is loadable into Accurio's DataStudio.
   - This should include Cy, Cx for each cluster, so that a "thickness" image can be rebuilt when the data for each cluster are fitted into the model. (this is a post-project idea, of course)